-You need to attract more prospects, train your customers and external sales channel and you heard that this LMS thing can solve your problems.
+You need to attract more prospects, train your customers and external sales channel and you heard that this extended enterprise LMS thing can solve your problems.
 You Google “LMS” and you find 600 LMS companies, countless advertisements and hopefully a few of my articles.
 When reviewing the LMS vendor websites, you find it is difficult to discern a difference between the LMS companies and their offerings.

 You have been tasked to find qualified LMS options for your organizations but it is impossible to qualify all 600 solutions in any reasonable time or cost-effective manner.
 I know, I’ve tried.

 In the last nineteen months, I have only been able to review 90 of the 600 LMSs.
 Here is what I found though.
 Each of the 90 has met some business need uniquely and a bit better than the other 89.

 Unique LMS differentiation is based on varying combinations of the LMS vendor’s experience, services provided, regional focus, industries served, functional capabilities, technical sturdiness, license approach, and ongoing support provided.